Are White LED Grow Lights Good for Growing?

 Which grow lights include White LEDs in their product?

-The HLG 300 V2 emits a full spectrum that also includes a hefty amount of white.
+The HLG 300 V2 quantum board LED grow light emits a full white light spectrum (including blue & red) .
 It’s the most modern LED grow light currently on the market, and will cover a 3’x3′ space with ease.

-Many COB LED grow lights also include full spectrum white LED light integrated into the LED chips.
+You can also check out my review on the best COB LED grow lights which also include full spectrum white LED light integrated into the LED chips.

 You still need other color wavelengths